+Something about the Spanish language that is much more important than I realized when I started learning, is which syllable you stress.
 I remember getting into a cab in Spain and getting nervous when the cabbie didn't have a clue which street I was telling him to go to.

-So print this out, laminate it, bring it into the shower with you, take it to bed.
-Whatever you need to do to make sure that this is ingrained into your mind.
+But don't stress about the stress!
+There are some simple rules that you can memorize so that you always know which syllable you need to stress.
+So print this out, laminate it, bring it into the shower with you.
+Whatever you need to do to make sure that this is ingrained in your mind.
 We don't judge here.

-Some general rules to follow on stressing syllables
+Some general rules to follow:

-- If a word ends in a vowel, 'n', or 's', you need to stress the syllable that is next to the last one.
+- If a word ends in a vowel, “n,” or “s,” you need to stress the syllable that is next to the last one.

 Por ejemplo (for example):

-- Words that end in a consonant (other than 'n' or 's' of course) are stressed on the last syllable.
+- Words that end in a consonant (other than “n” or “s” of course) are stressed on the last syllable.

-Por ejemplo: Comer (to eat) is pronounced Koh-mehr
+Por ejemplo: Comer (to eat) is pronounced Koh-MEHR

 - When there is an accent above a letter you must stress that syllable.
-Imagine that the accent is like that one attention seeking friend we all have, and it's saying "Hey, stress me!
-I'm IMPORTANT!".
+Imagine that the accent is like that one attention-seeking friend we all have, and it's saying "Hey, stress me!
+I'm IMPORTANT!"

-Por ejemplo: Próximo (next) is pronounced Prohk-see-moh.
+Por ejemplo: Próximo (next) is pronounced PROHK-see-moh.

 See, that was easy.
 Feeling a little less stressed now?
 Yes, as calm as a hippy in a commune.
 Now before you start growing out your hair and exclusively wearing hemp clothing, let's move on to vowels!